-Housing assignments and roommate information for all residential students are now posted in MyMack.
+Housing assignments and roommate information for all current residential students are now posted in MyMack.
+Incoming new students and returning students not currently living on campus for the Fall 2020 semester will be notified in January regarding their assignment on MyMack.
 In addition, each student has been assigned to a residential cohort based on room proximity within the residence halls.
 To view your assignment, roommate and residential cohort information:

 - Log onto MyMack, click on student info at the top of the screen.

 - Click “Residence Life” on the left side of the screen.